metzger100/hugo-snap-gallery/README.md

 # My changes

 Compared to the original by [Max Mehl](https://src.mehl.mx/mxmehl/hugo-snap-gallery), I made the following changes:
 - Replaced the gallery flexbox with a grid to automatically calculate the number of columns based on the client's screen size and the user defined minimum width.
 Columns no longer need to be defined.
+There is always an optimal use of the available space guaranteed.
 - Removed the Next/Prev buttons as well as the image number text in both the slideshow and lightbox views if the image count is 1.
 - Added support for key navigation in the lightbox
 - Added a half transperant background to captions in slideshows for better readability